Safest Teeth Whiteners

 Another 2019 study found that brushing teeth with baking soda reduced cavity-causing harmful bacteria in the mouth.5

-People who use baking soda toothpaste can see whiter teeth after only a single-use.
 Most users see less plaque and, in turn, whiter-looking teeth after approximately four weeks of consistent use of baking soda toothpaste.

+This weakens your tooth enamel's structure.
 Weakened enamel may make teeth more susceptible to staining and make them more yellow and brittle over time.6,7

 People with sensitive teeth should use caution when using baking soda toothpaste and ask their dentist before using it.